templaza/templaza-framework-docs/docs/themes/hotelian/translation.md

 ## Translate "Share This" and "Make An Office Price"

-Go to Theme Options> Settings > Advanced Product Options > Advanced Product Single > You can see Office Price Label and Share Label
+Go to Hotelian Options> Settings > Advanced Product Options > Advanced Product Single > You can see Office Price Label and Share Label

 ![translate-share-this.jpg](img/translate-share-this.jpg)